Wines Shipped Direct to Louisiana Consumers

 - All packages in which sparkling wine or still wine is shipped must be received by a person 21 years of age or older.

-- The total amount of sparkling wine or still wine shipped in seven-hundred-fifty milliliter bottles does not exceed one-hundred-forty-four bottles per adult person per household address per calendar year.
+- The total amount of sparkling wine or still wine shipped in seven-hundred-fifty milliliter bottles does not exceed one-hundred-forty-four bottles per calendar year per adult person at the household address.

 - Each package in which the sparkling wine or still wine is shipped must contain an invoice indicating the date of shipment, and it must give a full and complete description of all items included in the shipment, including price.

-- All excise and sales and use taxes imposed by the State of Louisiana on sparkling wine or still wine shipped direct to Louisiana consumers must be paid by a company check drawn on an account in the name of the permit holder accompanying the required report.
-Alternatively, payment may be made by electronic funds transfer at the time of the filing of the required report.
+- All excise and sales and use taxes imposed by the State of Louisiana on sparkling wine or still wine shipped direct to Louisiana consumers must be paid by a company check drawn on an account in the name of the permit holder and remitted with the required tax returns, Form R-5696, the Louisiana Tax Return for Wines Shipped Directly to Consumers and Form R-1029, the Louisiana Sales Tax Return.
+Alternatively, payment may be made by electronic funds transfer at the time of the filing of the required return.
 Those authorized to make direct shipments to Louisiana consumers must file and report the quantity and type of products shipped within the month and remit the applicable taxes on or before the 20th of the following month.
 Copies of the invoices should be retained by the authorized party for inspection upon request of the Secretary.

 Wines shipped into Louisiana are taxed at the following rates: